CorrelAid/paris-bikes/README.md

 TL;DR This is the repository of the CorreAid project `paris-bikes` in collaboration with the City of Paris.

 Metropolitan areas like the city of Paris are facing important **challenges transitioning to green mobility**.
-Space to build new infrastructures for alternative transport, like bicycle lances or parking spots, is limited.
-Often existing infrastructure has to be repurposed, and there are lots of local restrictions.
-In the last years the City of Paris has implemented [ambitious goals in terms of mobility transition](https://www.paris.fr/pages/paris-a-velo-225), which will be [continued in the years to come](https://www.paris.fr/pages/un-nouveau-plan-velo-pour-une-ville-100-cyclable-19554).
+Space to build new infrastructures for alternative transport, like bicycle lanes or parking spots, is limited.
+Often, existing infrastructure has to be repurposed, and there are lots of local restrictions.
+In the last years, the City of Paris has implemented [ambitious goals in terms of mobility transition](https://www.paris.fr/pages/paris-a-velo-225), which will [continue in the years to come](https://www.paris.fr/pages/un-nouveau-plan-velo-pour-une-ville-100-cyclable-19554).

 Paris, and France on a regional and national level, have also started publishing **lots of open data** on a multitude of platforms, like [data.gouv.fr](https://www.data.gouv.fr/fr/) or [parisdata.opendatasoft.com](https://parisdata.opendatasoft.com/).